 A reduction of one day in DSO for a $10B company reduces WC by around $30M5.

 The OTC solution: going beyond efficiency

-The solution to the above problems is to go beyond efficiency to effectiveness of various subprocesses under OTC—to deliver better cost, cash, and improve upon DSO (days sales outstanding) and customer satisfaction levels to build the long-term relationship.
+The solution to the above problems is to go beyond efficiency to the effectiveness of various subprocesses under OTC—to deliver better cost, cash, and improve upon DSO (days sales outstanding) and customer satisfaction levels to build the long-term relationship.
 DSO (days sales outstanding), APT (average payment term), and WAPT (weighted average payment term) are the most important metrics to use when measuring the health of OTC for any organization.
 An improved DSO reduces the overall cycle time of collection and significantly improves working capital health.